 - If external, once waterproofing materials are applied, soil is to be backfilled and tamped.

-If unsure what type of crack or foundation problem you have, it’s always best to call an expert waterproofing company or an engineer.
+If you are unsure what type of crack or foundation problem you have, it’s always best to call an expert waterproofing company or an engineer.

 All work completed by RCC Waterproofing Inc. carries a Lifetime Warranty.
 Your RCC Waterproofing Inc. signed contract is your actual Warranty Certificate.